FREE SHIPPING on orders over $75 International: over $250

 Pu-erh tea exists in two variations.
 As with other major tea types, the main difference lies in the production process.

 • Raw Pu-erh (Sheng Pu-erh – 生普) is a variety made from the fresh leaves of the Big Leaf variety (Da Ye Zhong – 大叶种) of Camellia Sinensis.
 The traditional processing method includes several stages.
 First, farmers pick the leaves and leave them in the shade to wither.
-They then roast them over a high fire to halt the oxidation.
+They then pan-fire them to halt the oxidation.
 After that, they roll the leaves to get rid of excessive moisture.
 Finally, they dry them in the sun.
-The result is a semi-processed loose tea, called maocha, which workers further steam and compress into Raw Pu-erh cakes.
+The result is a semi-processed loose tea called maocha, which workers then steam and press into Raw Pu-erh cakes.

 • In a nutshell, Ripe or cooked Pu-erh (Shu Pu-erh – 熟普) is Sheng Pu that undergoes microbial fermentation.
 It occurs during a processing stage called "wet piling", or Wo Dui (渥堆).
-That is done by piling a big amount of maocha and sprinkling it with water.
-Increasing the humidity and temperature gives birth to a unique microflora of molds and bacteria that start to ferment the leaves.
+That is done by piling a large amount of maocha and sprinkling it with water.
+Increasing humidity and temperature give rise to a unique microflora of molds and bacteria that begin to ferment the leaves.
 After a certain period (usually 40 to 60 days), the workers unpile and ventilate the tea.
 They then press it into various forms, including cakes and bricks.

 a kind of fermented tea common in China